S-Kuchta/quiz/README.md

 ### Constraints

   - A question can have a maximum of 5 answers; otherwise, any additional answers will not be shown.

+### What to improve
+  - Remove an empty correctAnswers array in quizDb.json